 How to trade?

-When you buy/sell one currency against another, it means you open a long/short position on this pair.
 For example, the current price of EUR/USD is 1.1000.
-If you expect the euro to appreciate against US dollar, you open long position on EUR/USD.
+If you expect the euro to appreciate against US dollar, you buy EUR/USD.
 This is a common Forex transaction.
+To perform it, you need to open a trading program (MetaTrader 4 or MetaTrader 5), click on a “new order” and then choose 'buy'.

-If your assumption was wrong and EUR/USD declined after you open a long position, you will have a loss.
-Same as with profit, the size of your loss will depend on how much the rate of this currency pair has fallen during this time and the size of your position
+If your assumption was wrong and EUR/USD declined after you bought it, you will have a loss.
+Same as with profit, the size of your loss will depend on how much the rate of this currency pair has fallen during this time and the size of your position.

 Other articles in this section